32 Best Things to Do in Slovenia: Local Tips + Hidden Gems (2026)

 What to do in Ljubljana

-We opted to join a city tour that included a walk and talk around the city, followed by a boat ride before finishing off in Ljubljana’s highest skyscraper, a mighty 13 floors high!
+We opted to join a free walking tour that included a walk and talk around the city, followed by a boat ride before finishing off in Ljubljana’s highest skyscraper, a mighty 13 floors high!
 OK, that is not very high at all, but it did still offer the city’s best views.
 Plus, it included cake, so double win!

 We do like to join a tour when in a new place.
-We tend to opt for food tours, but I couldn’t find any that inspired me, so instead I focused on other options.
-Two caught my eye: a stand-up paddleboarding tour, which we disregarded due to the high likelihood of falling in; and a walking tour, which I found on Airbnb.
-It seemed reasonable for only €12 a person and turned out to be a steal since it was great!
+We tend to opt for food tours, but the one I liked the look of was fully booked sadly, so instead I focused on other options.
+If like me you love exploring a city through it’s culinary scene, make sure you book before it sells out!
+Two others caught my eye: a stand-up paddleboarding tour, which we disregarded due to the high likelihood of falling in; and a walking tour, which I found on GuruWalks.

 Our guide was super engaging, and the pace was just right.
 He didn’t bore us with dull facts and dates, instead focusing on exciting facts and stories, the perfect combination in my mind.